nvaccess/nvda/.github/ISSUE_TEMPLATE/feature_request.md

 https://github.com/nvaccess/nvda/wiki/Github-issue-template-explanation-and-examples
 Please also note that the NVDA project has a Citizen and Contributor Code of Conduct which can be found at https://github.com/nvaccess/nvda/blob/master/CODE_OF_CONDUCT.md.
 NV Access expects that all contributors and other community members read and abide by the rules set out in this document while participating or contributing to this project.
 This includes creating or commenting on issues and pull requests.

-Each one of the questions and sections below start with a set of hashmarks (#).
+Each of the questions and sections below start with multiple hash symbols (#).
 Place your answers and information on the blank line below each question.
 -->

 ### Is your feature request related to a problem?
 Please describe.